Einhornhool/100-days-of-code/r1-log.md

 Building a Random Quote Machine for fCC.
 It's fun, I have to research stuff.
 I feel like building these webpages or apps on my own teaches me most.

 ### R1D24
-Building the randon Quote machine.
+Building the random Quote machine.
 Having problems with accessing random object properties.
 Found out how to install node.js and access it with shell, though.

+### R1D25
+Still working on the random quote machine.
+I managed to get a random quote, but couldn't work out how to correctly convert it to HTML.
+Using node in iTerm really helps figuring out stuff.